-House Bill No. [insert number] proposes the establishment of a loan repayment program administered by the Louisiana Department of Health aimed at recruiting physician specialists to practice in the state.
-The bill amends R.S.
-40:1205.7 and enacts R.S.
-40:1205.8, defining "physician specialist" and outlining eligibility criteria for applicants.
-Eligible applicants must be U.S. citizens or nationals, have no outstanding contractual obligations to provide health services, and must not have defaulted on educational loans.
-The program will provide up to $30,000 per year in loan repayments, with a maximum of $150,000, contingent on available funding.
+House Bill No. 539, introduced by Representative Berault, establishes a loan repayment program administered by the Louisiana Department of Health aimed at recruiting physician specialists to practice in the state.
+The bill amends existing law by redefining the term "physician specialist" and introduces a new section that outlines the eligibility criteria for applicants, which includes being a U.S. citizen, not having outstanding contractual obligations, and maintaining good standing on educational loans.
+The program will provide qualifying applicants with up to $30,000 per year in loan repayments, capped at $150,000, contingent on available funding.

 Statutes affected: